- Dr Alan Convery

 I completed my PhD at Strathclyde University in 2013.
 My thesis examined the impact of devolution on the Welsh and Scottish Conservative parties.
 I joined the School of Social and Political Science as a lecturer in September 2013.
 I previously taught at the universities of Strathclyde and Glasgow.
 You can follow me @AlanConvery.

-I am the Deputy Editor of the British Journal of Politics and International Relations and co-convener of the Political Studies Association's Conservatives and Conservatism Specialist Group.
+I am the Lead Editor of the British Journal of Politics and International Relations and co-convener of the Political Studies Association's Conservatism Studies Specialist Group.
 I am also a non-professorial member of the University Senate.

 My research interests are in broadly three areas: conservatism and the UK Conservative Party (especially in Scotland and Wales); territorial politics and public policy; and British, Scottish and Welsh politics.